 5. Devil’s Lake State Recreation Area

-Downtown Lincoln City is just a few minutes away from this Oregon Coast campgrounds, making it one of the only Oregon coast campgrounds in the middle of a city.
+Downtown Lincoln City is just a few minutes away from this Oregon Coast campground, making it one of the only Oregon coast campgrounds in the middle of a city.
 Campers can kayak on the lake, explore the coast and enjoy the East Devil’s Lake Day Use Area.

 Price: Tent $21, RV $32 | More Info: Website